 Transgender Day of Remembrance (Nov.
 20) commemorates those who were killed due to anti-transgender prejudice.
-Transgender visions in art, theater, music, religion and spirituality are also honored here.
+Spiritual and religious resources that affirm transgender people are presented here.

 Transgender teenager Gwen Araujo’s murder in 2002 also got national attention and led to the passage of the Gwen Araujo Justice for Victims Act in California.
 The law restricts the use of the gay/trans panic defense by criminal defendants.

 Araujo is commemorated in “The Transfigured Body: A Requiem in Celebration of Gwen Araujo” by New-Age composer Christopher A. Flores and gay lyricist/priest Adrian Ravarour.
 They have joined forces on a variety of musical compositions on sacred LGBTQ themes.
 “The Transfigured Body” premiered in 2003 at Founders Metropolitan Community Church in Los Angeles.

 Other spiritual resources for Transgender Day of Remembrance are available at TransFaith Online, including this prayer by Rabbi Reuben Zellman, who became the first openly transgender person accepted to the Reform Jewish seminary Hebrew Union College-Jewish Institute of Religion in Cincinnati in 2003:

 God full of mercy, bless the souls of all who are in our hearts on this Transgender Day of Remembrance.
 We call to mind today young and old, of every race, faith, and gender experience, who have died by violence.
 We remember those who have died because they would not hide, or did not pass, or did pass, or stood too proud.
 Today we name them: the reluctant activist; the fiery hurler of heels; the warrior for quiet truth; the one whom no one really knew.